InseeFrLab/onyxia-api/README.md

 # Onyxia API

-This is the server part of the Onyxia datalab.

-## Why do we need an API

-We could think that Onyxia look like Helm which remove Tiller from its stack.
-In fact an Onyxia user can have no access to kubernetes, this can be important for some installations.
-Onyxia-api give access to the underlying kubernetes cluster.

-It interacts with your container orchestrator to deploy users services.
+This is the server part of the Onyxia datalab, it interacts with your container orchestrator (Kubernetes) to deploy users services.
-Onyxia supports Kubernetes using Helm.
 Deployable services are listed and configured inside catalogs.
-Default catalogs are from InseeFrlab : [Universe datascience](https://github.com/InseeFrLab/Universe-Datascience) and [Inseefrlab helm charts](https://github.com/InseeFrLab/helm-charts) but more catalogs can be added.
+Default catalogs are from InseeFrlab : [Interactive services](https://inseefrlab.github.io/helm-charts-interactive-services), [Databases](https://inseefrlab.github.io/helm-charts-databases), [Automation](https://inseefrlab.github.io/helm-charts-automation) but more catalogs (including your own) can be added.

-Onyxia API can handle several "regions" at the same time.
-Each "region" corresponds to a set of Onyxia services with their own configurations.
-See [Region configuration](docs/region-configuration.md) to learn how to set up a region.

-The opensourcing (and documentation) is still a work in progress, please be patient :)

 ## Quick start